AdobeDocs/experience-platform.en/help/destinations/api/batch-destinations.md

 In this step, you are setting up a connection to your desired batch cloud storage or email marketing destination.
 This consists of two substeps which are described below.

 1. First, you must perform a call to authorize access to the destination platform, by setting up a base connection.
-2. Then, using the base connection ID, you will make another call in which you create a target connection, which specifies the location in your storage account where the exported data files will be delivered, as well as the format of the data that will be exported.
+2. Then, using the base connection ID, you will make another call in which you create a *target connection*, which specifies the location in your storage account where the exported data files will be delivered, as well as the format of the data that will be exported.

 ### Authorize access to the batch destination {#authorize-access-to-batch-destination}